samarth-khare-ok/VITyarthi_Project-3/README.md

 104,Sana Khan,CSE
 ```

-Then choose option `8` and enter the file name/path when prompted.
+Instead, select number 8 and type in the file name or path when asked to.

 ## Sample Output (Seating Chart)